MicroStrategy/embedding-sdk-docs/docs/support-for-different-authentication-environments/multiple-modes.md

       ></script>
       ```

-      The `embeddinglib.js` file, which contains the Embedding SDK, is included in the `MicroStrategyLibrary` web application.
+      The `embeddinglib.js` file, which contains the Embedding SDK, is included in
+      the `StrategyLibrary` web application.

-   1. Configure variables to set the values for the path to the MicroStrategy Library installation, the project ID, and the dashboard ID.
+   1. Configure variables to set the values for the path to the Strategy Library installation, the
+      project ID, and the dashboard ID.

-      - Set the value of the `baseURL` variable to the path to your MicroStrategy Library by replace `https://demo.microstrategy.com/MicroStrategyLibraryInsights` with your Library Server URL.
+      - Set the value of the `baseURL` variable to the path to your Strategy Library by
+        replace `https://demo.microstrategy.com/MicroStrategyLibraryInsights` with your Library
+        Server URL.

         ```js
         const baseURL = "https://demo.microstrategy.com/MicroStrategyLibraryInsights";
         ```

-      - Set the value of the `projectId` variable to the ID for the project containing the dashboard you want to embed.
+      - Set the value of the `projectId` variable to the ID for the project containing the dashboard
+        you want to embed.

         ```js
         const projectId = "EC70648611E7A2F962E90080EFD58751";